nwillc/simplecache/README.md

 # simplecache
-A simple JSR 107 inspired cache.
-Designed it be basically signature compatible with JSR 107 but to be an in process cache and to have some JDK 8 twists.
+This is a limited JSR 107 implementation backed by a ConcurrentHashMap.
+The goal was to provide JSR 107 compatibility with a tiny in JVM cache.
+Basically this is only useful to front things like slow out of process requests.

 -----
 [![ISC License](http://shields-nwillc.rhcloud.com/shield/tldrlegal?package=ISC)](http://shields-nwillc.rhcloud.com/homepage/tldrlegal?package=ISC)